Rod Bruinooge: Parliamentarian

 The Conservatives won a minority government in the 2006 election.
 In early February 2006, Bruinooge was appointed parliamentary secretary to the Minister of Indian Affairs and Northern Development and the Federal Interlocutor for Métis and Non-Status Indians.
 He was the only Aboriginal member of the Government benches until Rob Clarke was elected on the byelections of March 17, 2008.
 In January 2007, he represented his government in signing a deal with Siemens that was designed to increase aboriginal employment.

+During his tenure as Parliamentary Secretary Bruinooge was tasked with managing the enabling legislation for both the Indian Residential Schools Settlement Agreement and the Truth and Reconciliation Commission of Canada through the House of Commons and Committee.
+On June 11, 2008 during Canada's official apology to the victims of Residential Schools, Bruinooge had the honour of being part of the official delegation walking into the House of Commons with the four Indigenous leaders and the Prime Minister.

 At the Assembly of First Nations General Assembly in Nova Scotia in July 2007, Bruinooge described the Paul Martin government's Kelowna Accord on aboriginal investment as nothing more than an "expensive press release".
 This statement was strongly criticized by Assembly of First Nations leader Phil Fontaine.
 In the same month, Bruinooge vocally supported the Harper government's efforts to place Canada's Indian Act under the provisions of the Canadian Human Rights Act.
 Some native groups have argued that the Human Rights Act's focus on individual rights will undermine the communal rights of aboriginal communities.

+Bruinooge was then tasked with managing the legislation providing First Nation reserves with access to the Canadian Human Rights Act.
+Though this Act started controversially, in the end Bruinooge was able to successfully negotiate with opposition parties and First Nation leaders to pass Bill C-21.
+First Nations child welfare advocate, Cindy Blackstock, then filed a claim on behalf of First Nations children to the Canadian Human Rights Tribunal which only became valid after the passing of C-21.
+On April 3, 2023, after nearly 2 decades of effort, Blackstock would settle with the federal government for 23 Billion dollars on behalf on First Nations children impacted by the child welfare system, all due to her initial claim.